upGrad KnowledgeHut SkillFest Sale!-mobile

 Talking about all this, the biggest challenge in the past was traditional methods used to store, curate and analyze data, which had limitations to process this data generated from newer sources and which were huge in volumes generated from heterogeneous sources and was being generated really fast(To give you an idea, roughly 2.5 quintillion data is generated per day as on today – Refer infographic released by Domo called “Data Never Sleeps 5.0.” ), Which given rise to term BIG data and related solutions.

-Understanding Big Data: Experts’ viewpoint
+What is Big Data?
+Experts’ viewpoint

 BIG data literally means massive data (loosely > 1TB) but that’s not the only aspect of it.
 Distributed data or even complex datasets which could not be analyzed through traditional methods can be categorized into ‘Big data’ and hence Big data theoretical definition makes a lot of sense with this background: